by Andrea Blundell

-As you learn more of who you are and experience personal lessons in life, you will change.
-So,too, will your boundaries.
+As you learn more of who you are, and experience personal lessons in life, you will change.
+So too, will your boundaries.

 Help!
 I need to set healthy boundaries.
 What do I do?

 A great start can be journalling and reading self-help books (also called ‘bibliotherapy‘) about core beliefs, values, and identity.
 Mindfulness is also a good tool, helping you to become more aware of how you actually feel from moment to moment.

-It can be tempting to turn to other people you know and ask for their advice on what boundaries you should have.
-But be wary of this.
-If you are the type to lack boundaries, there is a good chance many of your relationships are codependent, which means your friends, family members, and/or partner invested in you taking care of their happiness.
+Be wary of turning to others and asking them what boundaries you should have.There is a good chance many of your relationships are codependent, which means your friends, family members, and/or partner are invested in you taking care of their happiness.
 They might not be able to be truthful with you, no matter how well-intentioned they are.

-Do you have a tip about setting great personal boundaries you’d like to share?
+Have a tip about setting great personal boundaries you’d like to share?
 Do so below.
 We love hearing from you.

 Andrea Blundell is the lead writer of this site.
 An ex screenwriter turned mental health writer, she attributes setting boundaries as one of the most powerful things she’s learned.
 Find her on Linkedin and Twitter.